dmcwo/Moon/about/doug-worsham-cv.md

 [Disability Studies](http://guides.library.ucla.edu/disability-studies/).

 [General Education Cluster 21: History of Modern Thought](http://guides.library.ucla.edu/ge21) - includes dynamic timeline of Modern Thought authors with links to encyclopedia entries as well as a visual slideshow of early editions of course readings found at the Clark Library.
-(See Appendix D).

 ### Academic Podcast Production